"Easy to setup and works like a charm."

 Send updates, changes and new content to search engines to improve content indexing.

-When your content pops up on a search engine you only get a few words to make sure your content stands out.
+When your content pops up on a search engine you only get a few words to make sure it stands out.

-Automate what information titles and descriptions include by default or provide custom titles, descriptions and keywords manually on each post and page.
+Automate what information is included or add custom titles, descriptions and keywords manually to each post and page.

 Automatic Keyword Linking